Skip to content

 )

-Once you done with the code, just select the code in formula bar to see the output and you can see a sequential number named SeqNo is added to the data.
+Once you have finished entering the formula, select it in the formula bar to see the output.
+You will notice that a sequential number named SeqNo has been added to the data.

-Now, instead of Row Id field, let’s use this SeqNo in gallery.
+Now, instead of Row Id field, let’s use this SeqNo in a gallery.

 Now, go to TemplateFill property of gallery and write below code.